Aura-healthcare/ecg_seizure_detection_benchmarks/README.md

 ```

 ### Executing Jeppesen on a rr_file

-How does Jeppesen's algorithm work ?
-Jeppesen is based on features, which are calculated from the values of RR interval lengths.
-For example, the mean value of all RR interval lengths would be a feature (a bad feature, but still a feature).
-Let's stay we choose a sliding window of a 100 RR intervals : that means, for each new RR interval, we will calculate the value of the feature we chose on the last 100 RR intervals.
-That will give us a time-dependent value of this feature.
-Now, we have to define thresholds for our features.
-Here, they will be recalculated for each new recording.
-In reality, we only need to calculate them once for each patient.
-This threshold will be 1.05*(Max value of the feature on a period without seizures).
-For pragmatic and scientific reasons, on this dataset, we chose to calculate this threshold on the following period : from the beginning of the recording until 1 minute before the first seizure.
-A seizure is detected if the value of the feature overlaps the threshold.
-To avoid detecting a single seizure more than once, the system can't detect a new seizure for the next 3 minutes.

 How to use Jeppesen's algorithm :
 As Jeppesen is based on features, first step is to choose a feature, for example 'csi'